IrisSec/irissec.github.io/_posts/2021-08-04-smorgas-bored.md

 @%p10 bra BB0_3;
 ```

 In this block, we have some add and remainder operations on each character.
-It does them 8 at a time (probably optimization) but the operation done on each is the same every time.
-There's one catch, and it's that if the thread index is higher than the index of the character it's checking, it skips it (i.e., thread 0 can only read one character, thread 1 can only read two characters, etc.)
+It does them 8 at a time -- probably optimization -- but the operation done on each is the same every time.
+There's one catch, and it's that if the thread index is higher than the index of the character it's checking, it skips it (i.e. thread 0 can only read one character, thread 1 can only read two characters, etc.).

 ```
 meme = 42